Skip to content

 • Terminate TLS at the proxy.

-• Expose the public status interface publicly.
+• Expose the public API publicly.

 • Restrict the admin interface by VPN, IP allowlist, authentication, or private network.